Home Wildlife Complete Guide to Snakes in Australia : Species, safety and statistics

 Inland Taipan

-Inland Taipan is considered the most venomous snake in the world.
+Considered the most venomous snake in the world.
 But you will have very little chance to meet him because he lives in remote areas.
 Because of its rank in the classification of venomous species, many specialists have tried in vain to find it.
 It can hide in the crevices of the desert and come out only on rare occasions.

-Its distribution area is very localized.
+📍Its distribution area is very localized.
 He lives in arid deserts like the desert of Simpson or in the desert plains next to Coober Pedy.

 Coastal Taipan